2019 24 Hours of Le Mans: Qualifying

 Thursday's first qualifying session saw faster lap times in every class.
-Kobayashi improved provisional pole position to a 3 minutes, 15.497 seconds lap and his teammate Nakajima moved to second.
+Kobayashi improved provisional pole position to a 3:15.497 lap and his teammate Nakajima moved to second.
 Mikhail Aleshin moved the No. 11 SMP car to third and Neel Jani set a lap that put the No. 1 Rebellion car fourth after its best time from the first session was deleted due to an incorrect fuel flow meter.
 Sarrazin could not improve and SMP's No. 17 car fell to fifth.
 Early in the session, Laurent's engine failed on the Mulsanne Straight and laid a large amount of oil on the track.
 The session was stopped for 20 minutes for track marshals to extricate the No. 3 Rebellion car from the side of the exit to Mulsanne corner and dry the oil.
-Maldonado improved his best lap to 3 minutes, 26.490 seconds to keep the DragonSpeed team ahead in LMP2.
+Maldonado improved his best lap to 3:26.490 to keep the DragonSpeed team ahead in LMP2.
 Jackie Chan's No. 38 car of Stéphane Richelmi went faster to go second and Lapierre fell to third after his electrical system was repaired.
-In LMGTE Pro, Christensen's lap of 3 minutes, 49.388 in the final ten minutes moved the No. 92 Porsche to the class lead.
+In LMGTE Pro, Christensen's lap of 3:49.388 in the final ten minutes moved the No. 92 Porsche to the class lead.
 García moved the No. 63 Corvette to second as Ticknell fell to third.
 Cairoli and Bergmeister retained the first two positions in LMGTE Am as Fisichella moved the Spirit of Racing team to third place.

 As temperatures cooled in the final session, over half of the field improved their fastest laps, but Kobayashi's pole position lap went unchallenged.
 It was Toyota's third pole in a row at Le Mans since the 2017 race; Conway and Kobayashi's second and López's first.
-Orudzhev led the session with a 3 minutes and 16.159 seconds lap for third.
-Menezes took fourth and Vandoorne fifth.
+Orudzhev led the session with a 3:16.159 lap for third after Toyota was unable to get a clean lap when night began to fall.
+Menezes took fourth and Vandoorne fifth after being baulked by traffic in the Porsche Curves and an error at the Ford Chicane.
 Senna's engine failed and he stopped at Arnage corner after an hour.
-In LMP2, Oreca cars took the first six positions as Gommendy gave the Graff team pole position with a 3 minutes, 25.073 seconds lap.
+In LMP2, Oreca cars took the first six positions as Gommendy gave the Graff team pole position with a 3:25.073 lap.
 Loïc Duval was 0.282 seconds slower in second as Maldonado fell to third.
-Porsche, and later Ford, led in LMGTE Pro before Sørensen earned the 2018 Aston Martin Vantage its second class pole with a 3 minutes, 48 seconds lap.
+Porsche, and later Ford, led in LMGTE Pro before Sørensen earned the 2018 Aston Martin Vantage its second class pole with a 3:48 lap.
 Tincknell and García were second and third in class, respectively.
-Cairoli improved the No. 88 Dempsey-Proton Porsche's provisional pole lap in LMGTE Am to a 3 minutes, 51.439 seconds ahead of his teammate Campbell.
+Cairoli improved the No. 88 Dempsey-Proton Porsche's provisional pole lap in LMGTE Am to a 3:51.439 ahead of his teammate Campbell.
 Thomas Preining moved the No. 86 Gulf car to third in class.
 Lamy's No. 98 Aston Martin's got beached in a Mulsanne Straight chicane gravel trap and stopped the session for 25 minutes as it was extricated.